Two sides: Winning and losing. |

 Solomon and a divided nation

 Once upon a time in a kingdom far away, there lived a king of great wisdom.
 Each day the king would hold court and hear the pleas of his people.
 One day, two opponents came before him for his adjudication over a matter of extreme importance concerning the state’s child.
-One of the opponents pleaded with the king to slash to the child’support to the bone, arguing that the state will flounder and die unless the child is starved.
+One of the opponents pleaded with the king to slash to the child’s support to the bone, arguing that the state will flounder and die unless the child is starved.
 His opponent argued that unless the king waged war on his neighbors and robbed their coffers, there wouldn’t be enough money to continue supporting the child, and it would likewise die.
 The king saw that to preserve the child of state, he would need to adopt a middle way between these two extremes, reducing the child’s support and avoiding war, which greatly angered both opponents but saved the child.

 Sunday, September 27, 2020